je-wi/DCO_CBE-manifest-v3/README.md

 Does exactly what it claims to do.

 ### Resume downloading
 The automatic download can be interrupted when the window or tab lose focus and no interaction happens.
 The API Reference for Manifest Version 3 recommends working with chrome.alarms to schedule code to run periodically or at a specified time in the future.
+Since at the moment only periods of time can be specified in minutes, this is not an option here and the resumption must be done by clicking the button.

 ## Options
 * Journal URL